WRansohoff/nmigen_rv32i_min/README.md

 - I should use `signal.to_signed()` instead of if/else checks for sign extension.

 - There's a `Mux(...)` expression which might be able to replace some more of the repetitive 'if/else' logic.

-- Instead of using positive and negative clock edges of the 'sync' domain, I should own up when logic takes more than one tick and split it up between multiple clock cycles.